EngagedLearning/which-one-is-special-vue3/README.md

 ### Build and deploy to github

-Checking in any changes should automatically rebuild the code and deploy it but you can run the script manually if necessary to solve issues. or experiment.
+Checking in any changes should automatically rebuild the code and deploy it but you can run the script manually if necessary to solve issues or experiment.

 ```
 npm run gh-pages-deploy-wois